 Certificates of Sponsorship (CoS)

 If an appointed applicant is a national of a non-EEA country, a CoS may be required.
 Before any offer of employment is made, the Interviewing Managers should consult with the Human Resources Department to establish whether the school has any unallocated Sponsorship Certificates.

 Criteria for issuing a CoS are:

 Only the Human Resources Department will be able to issue a CoS.
-In addition to the CoS the applicant must apply for entry clearance/leave to remain through the UK Visas and Immigration (UKVI) and comply with the UKVI requirements.
+In addition to the CoS the applicant must apply for entry clearance/leave to remain through the UKVI and comply with the UKVI requirements.

 The process can take up to three months and staff cannot, under any circumstances, be employed until permission is given.

 Detailed advice on the above is available from the Human Resources Department.

 All new employees will be given an induction programme which will clearly identify the school policies and procedures, including the Child Protection Policy, the Code of Conduct, and KCSIE, and make clear the expectations which will govern how staff carry out their roles and responsibilities.

 Single Centralised Register of Members of Staff

 In addition to the various staff records kept in school and on individual personnel files, a single centralised record of recruitment and vetting checks is kept in accordance with the Education (Independent School Standards) Regulations 2014 requirements.
 This is kept up-to-date and retained by the Human Resources Department in Kingsland House.
 The Single Centralised Register will contain details of the following:-